Truc4p/derma-mind/backend/knowledge-sources/extracted-content/skin-care-beyond-the-basics-4th_figures.md

 Warts are caused by a variety of viruses known as papillomaviruses or verrucae, 68, 128, 130 Water is the most common vehicle ingredient, 154–155 Water-based, 326 Water-in-oil (W/O) is a solution of oil and water that is mostly oil, 159 Waxes, 319 Waxes are thick, fatty substances that are derived primarily from plants and used as emollients in skin care products, 156 Welts, or wheals, are raised, swollen, red lesions, usually caused by allergies.
 They are also called hives, 122, 230 White corpuscles are responsible for defending the body against bacterial invasion, 5 White tea is a strong antioxidant extract, 401 Window phase is the period of time between exposure to HIV and the time antibodies are made, 62 Witch hazel, or Hamamelis extract, can be a soothing agent; in higher concentrations, it is an astringent, 174 W/O. See Water-in-oil Wrinkle treatments, 460–463 Wrinkles, sagging vs., 355

-Xanthelasmas (zan-thuh-LAZmuhs) are much fl atter than milia, have a yellowish appearance, are below the skin’s surface, and may have an irregular shape, 137, 344 Xanthomas are fatty pockets found on the eyelids, 137 Xanthum gum, 165
+Xanthelasmas (zan-thuh-LAZmuhs) are much flatter than milia, have a yellowish appearance, are below the skin’s surface, and may have an irregular shape, 137, 344 Xanthomas are fatty pockets found on the eyelids, 137 Xanthum gum, 165

 Ziana, 305 Zinc oxide, 191, 241, 377 Zinc supplements, 290 Zonite, 31 Zyderm, 462 Zyplast, 462